-Researchers have found that acetic acid and apple cider vinegar’s other constituents may help with a variety of healthy body functions:
+Researchers have found that acetic acid and the other constituents in apple cider vinegar support a variety of healthy body functions, such as:

 - Athletic recovery*

-By helping to detox your lymphatic system, apple cider vinegar aides in optimizing your body’s homeostatic function.
+By supporting detoxification, apple cider vinegar aides in optimizing your body’s homeostatic function.
 The antioxidants in vinegar help reduce oxidative damage by free radicals, and that in turn contributes to the health of your blood and organs.*

-Could Apple Cider Vinegar Be a Helpful Tool for Managing Your Weight?
+Could Apple Cider Vinegar Help You Manage Your Weight?